 In the late 20th century, an unsuspected form of artificial intelligence took control.
 It did so while we were busy looking elsewhere, dreaming up nightmare scenarios about the potential threat of technological AI.

 In the United States, we are seeing a growing awareness of systemic problems.
-The shock of 2008 focused our collective attention on the financial sector and its various corporations.
-Then, our focus moved on to healthcare corporations.
-Now, in 2017, the new object of our focus are media and tech corporations.
-But in training our focus over these individual sectors of the corporate world, there’s been a lack of macro-level thinking.
-Without being able to see the whole at once, we won't be able to identify the source of these problems.
-And unless we identify the source, we're stuck in an endless cycle of frustrated chasing after the symptoms without taking steps to remedy the cause.
+The shock of 2008 focused our collective attention on the financial corporations.
+By 2010, our focus moved on to healthcare corporations.
+And by 2016, the new object of our focus became media and tech corporations, as well as pharma corporations.
+But in training our focus over these individual sectors of the corporate world, there’s been a lack of macro-level thinking—identifying the root problem in the corporate form itself—flaws in the legal programming which dictate the legal-entities’ actions, which in turn generate the observed social costs.

 TABLE OF CONTENTS

 PART 1: THE HISTORY OF THE CORPORATION AND THE GRADUAL LOSS OF HUMAN CONTROL

 The Evolution of the Corporation

 The original summoning of the corporation can be traced back hundreds of years, but it was only with our last iteration of it that we gave up control over it.
 In the 1950s, corporations were still understood as having special legal privileges granted by the state only because they served the public good.
 Unlike a small business run merely for the sake of the proprietor’s profit, corporations were viewed as servants of the stakeholders (employees, customers, and the general public).